OSGeo/gdal/gdal/doc/source/programs/gdaltindex.rst

 .. only:: html

-    Builds a shapefile as a raster tileindex.
+    Creates an OGR-supported dataset as a raster tileindex.

 ..
 Index:: gdaltindex